MTD Is Live. Don't Fall Behind! Start Today for Free

 If you have more than one source of qualifying income, for example, Airbnb rental income alongside a self-employment business — you will need to submit separate quarterly updates for each.
 HMRC treats UK property income and self-employment income as distinct streams, and each must be reported independently through your MTD software.

-What About Your Final Tax Return?
+What About Your Final Declaration?

 You'll still need to complete a final submission by 31 January following the tax year.
 This also need to be submitted digitally through MTD compatible software.
-This is where you'll include:

 Choosing the Right MTD Software for Your Airbnb Business